Museum Manners – Rules for School Groups

 2. Do not touch.

 Fingerprints and pen marks cause damage.
+Check out the video below for more reasons why we don’t touch artifacts in a museum.
 Help us to protect our artifacts.

 3. Do not climb on Museum artifacts.